-The factors for years up to 2015 are based on the NO_x emissions inventory reported up to that year in February 2017 using fleet composition and vehicle kilometre data derived from DfT to estimate the NO_x emissions by each Euro standard.
-Details on the method for estimating NO_x emissions from road transport are given in the UK's official Informative Inventory Report submitted under the revised EU Directive 2016/2284/EU on National Emissions Ceilings (NECD) and the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP)^[3].
-Fleet composition uses evidence from DfT's Automatic Number Plate Recognition data (2007-2015) on how the age and fuel mix of vehicles vary on different types of roads.
-The emission factors for NO_x are those derived from COPERT $5^{[4]}$.
+The factors for years up to 2016 are based on the $NO_x$ emissions inventory reported up to that year in February 2018 using fleet composition and vehicle kilometre data derived from DfT to estimate the $NO_x$ emissions by each Euro standard.
+Details on the method for estimating $NO_x$ emissions from road transport are given in the UK's official Informative Inventory Report submitted under the revised EU Directive 2016/2284/EU on National Emissions Ceilings (NECD) and the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP)[3].
+Fleet composition uses evidence from DfT's Automatic Number Plate Recognition data (2007-2016) on how the age and fuel mix of vehicles vary on different types of roads.
+The emission factors for $NO_x$ are those derived from COPERT $5^{[4]}$ .

-Primary NO_2 factors from 2016-2035 are based on the latest NAEI projections on road transport NO_x emissions, as reported in March 2017 to CLRTAP^[5].
-The key assumptions behind the forecasts in weighted f- NO_2 factors are those that define the composition of the future vehicle fleet, future traffic activity and the corresponding NO_x and f- NO_2 factors for current and future vehicles.
+Primary $NO_2$ factors from 2017-2035 are based on the latest NAEI projections on road transport $NO_x$ emissions, as reported in March 2018 to CLRTAP[5].
+The key assumptions behind the forecasts in weighted f- $NO_2$ factors are those that define the composition of the future vehicle fleet, future traffic activity and the corresponding $NO_x$ and f- $NO_2$ factors for current and future vehicles.

-The composition of the future vehicle fleet is based on figures provided by DfT in January 2017 on sales and activities of new cars and vans and on assumptions made by the NAEI on future sales, annual mileage and survival rates of HGVs and buses derived from analysis of past trends.
+The composition of the future vehicle fleet is based on figures provided by DfT in January 2018 on sales and activities of new cars and vans and on assumptions made by the NAEI on future sales, annual mileage and survival rates of HGVs and buses derived from analysis of past trends.
 Outside of London, a fleet turnover model is used to calculate the future fleet composition using vehicle survival rates derived from trends in historic licensing data.
-Traffic growth assumptions for each main vehicle type come from DfT's Road Transport Forecasts (RTF2015) for Great Britain (GB) projected to 2035^[6].
+Traffic growth assumptions for each main vehicle type come from DfT's Road Transport Forecasts (RTF2015) for Great Britain (GB) projected to 2035[6] and re-set to the 2016 base year.
 The Scenario 1 forecast is used.
-Fleet composition and vehicle activity forecasts for London were provided by TfL in 2016.
+Fleet composition and vehicle activity forecasts for London were provided by TfL in January 2018.

-Projections are from a 2015 base year taking into account the introduction of new vehicles up to Euro 6/VI standards.
+Projections are from a 2016 base year taking into account the introduction of new vehicles up to Euro 6/VI standards.
 Euro 6 standards for diesel cars and LGVs are introduced in 3 stages from 2015/16 according to COPERT 5.

-'Fleet-avg by area_road_type'.
-This sheet provides values for each main vehicle class weighted by NO_x emissions by each fuel type and Euro standard in the fleet.
-The different values for cars and taxis on urban, rural and motorway roads reflect the different mix of NO_x emissions coming from petrol and diesel cars on each road type.
-The values for different parts of London reflect the different proportions of NO_x emissions coming from diesel taxis and cars in each part of London.
-The different values for cars in Northern Ireland reflect the different proportions of NO_x emissions coming from diesel and petrol cars in Northern Ireland due to the different petrol/diesel car fleet in this country.
-The different values for LGVs, HGVs and buses for London and the rest of the UK reflect the different fleet age mix of these vehicles in London as a result of the current Low Emission Zone and future Ultra Low Emission Zone.
+'Fleet-avg by area\road\type'.
+This sheet provides values for each main vehicle class weighted by $NO_x$ emissions by each fuel type and Euro standard in the fleet.
+The different values for cars and taxis on urban, rural and motorway roads reflect the different mix of $NO_x$ emissions coming from petrol and diesel cars on each road type.
+The values for different parts of London reflect the different proportions of $NO_x$ emissions coming from diesel taxis and cars in each part of London.
+The different values for cars in Northern Ireland reflect the different proportions of $NO_x$ emissions coming from diesel and petrol cars in Northern Ireland due to the different petrol/diesel car fleet in this country.
+The different values for LGVs, HGVs and buses for London and the rest of the UK reflect the different fleet age mix of these vehicles in London as a result of the current Low Emission Zone and future Ultra Low Emission Zone introduced from 2019.